See all Profiles

 Biography

-Nathan Alexander, PhD, is an assistant professor of data science and education.
-He holds a joint appointment in the Howard University School of Education and the Center for Applied Data Science and Analytics (CADSA), and he is the assistant director of the MS Program in Data Science.
-Dr. Alexander teaches courses in computational methods, curriculum & instruction, and applied statistics.
-His research explores the history and development of critical and justice-oriented practices in quantitative literacy development, especially in Black educational contexts.
-This work sits at the intersection of the humanities, social sciences, mathematics, and the computational sciences, with a particular focus on Black history and futurity in national and global contexts.
-He is also the founding director of the Quantitative Histories Workshop, a community-centered teaching and learning lab for students, faculty, youth, and community partners.
+Nathan Alexander, PhD, is an assistant professor of curriculum and instruction in the Howard University School of Education and he holds a joint faculty appointment in the Center for Applied Data Science and Analytics (CADSA).
+His research examines the history and development of computational practices and quantitative literacy, especially in Black educational settings; he also studies the role of history and context in probability theory, statistical data analysis, and mathematical education.
+He is the founder and director of the Quantitative Histories Workshop, a computational and community-centered teaching and learning lab.

 Education & Expertise